Coronary Revascularization in Patients Presenting Without Persistent ST-Segment Elevation

 - Nonsteroidal anti-inflammatory drugs (NSAIDs) (both coxibs and traditional NSAIDs) increase cardiovascular risk.
 Evidence of increased risk appears early, as suggested by short-term trials of coxib therapy among patients undergoing CABG, and is not attenuated by concomitant aspirin use.
 Therefore, exposure to NSAIDs should be minimized or avoided, if possible, in patients with established CAD, especially in the setting of a recent MI.

-Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Valvular Heart Disease, Aortic Surgery, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Acute Heart Failure, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Structural Heart Disease, Angiography, Echocardiography/Ultrasound, Nuclear Imaging, Mitral Regurgitation
+Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Valvular Heart Disease, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Acute Heart Failure, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Structural Heart Disease, Angiography, Echocardiography/Ultrasound, Nuclear Imaging, Mitral Regurgitation

 Keywords: Acute Coronary Syndrome, Aspirin, Coronary Angiography, Coronary Artery Bypass, Coronary Artery Disease, Cyclooxygenase 2 Inhibitors, Drug-Eluting Stents, Echocardiography, Electrocardiography, Fibrinolytic Agents, Mitral Valve Insufficiency, Myocardial Infarction, Myocardial Ischemia, Percutaneous Coronary Intervention, Risk Factors, Shock, Cardiogenic, Troponin